raystack/dagger/docs/reference/configuration.md

 #### `SINK_KAFKA_PROTO_MESSAGE`

-Defines the proto class message of the data to Kafka sink.
+Defines the proto class to which the message will get serialized and will be sent to a kafka topic after processing.

 * Example value: `com.tests.OutputMessage`
 * Type: `required`